KipSigei/afpolgis-data-connector/README.md

 ## Overview

 The **AfpolGIS Data Connector** allows users to fetch GeoJSON data from diverse Data API's and load it directly into QGIS as a layer.
-The plugin fetches and saves the data asynchronously and supports handling multiple pages of data from the API, as well as real time synchronization of data.
+The plugin fetches and loads the data asynchronously, supports filtering data by date ranges as well as real time synchronization of data.

 ## Features

 - Fetch GeoJSON data from Onadata, ODK, KoboToolbox, GTS, ES World and DHIS
 - Load the data directly into QGIS as a layer
-- Asynchronous data fetching with QThreadPool
+- Asynchronous data fetching with QThread
-- Password field for API credentials with toggleable visibility
+- Filtering Data by Date Ranges
 - Supports paginated API requests
 - Automatic zoom to layer after loading
-- Reset input fields and dialog after loading

 ## Requirements

 To run this plugin, you will need the following installed in your machine:

-- `python3.12`
+- `python 3.12`

 ### Option 1: Automatic Installation (QGIS 3.20+)